bdantas/make-portable/README.md

 Sure.
 Main reason I created this script is so that I can build the newest mpv media player on my personal laptop, then run it on my digital media player, which uses an extremely ancient GNU/Linux OS.
 So I'll use mpv as an example.

 1. Build newest mpv from source on my laptop and install it.
 I test it and see that it works properly.
-2. Run this command on my laptop: $ make-portable mpv 3a.
-Copy "mpv-portable.tgz" and the "mpv" launcher script from my home directory onto a thumbdrive 3b.
-Copy "mpv-portable.tgz" and the "mpv" launcher script from thumbdrive to some directory in my media player
+2. Run this command on my laptop: `$ make-portable mpv`.
+3a.
+Copy "mpv-portable.tgz" and the "mpv" launcher script from my home directory onto a thumbdrive.
+3b.
+Copy "mpv-portable.tgz" and the "mpv" launcher script from thumbdrive to some directory in my media player.
-4. In media player: $ /path/to/mpv /path/to/nicemovie.mkv
+4. In media player: `$ /path/to/mpv /path/to/nicemovie.mkv`.

 # Hasn't this been done before?
 Not exactly.